isc-projects/bind9/doc/arm/reference.rst

    enabled using :ref:`allow-transfer <allow-transfer-access>`.

    .. note::
-      Using this zone type with any zone other than the root zone should be considered *experimental* and may cause performance issues, especially for zones which are large and/or frequently updated.
+      Use of this zone type with any zone other than the root should be considered *experimental* and may cause performance issues, especially for zones which are large and/or frequently updated.